Blocks Guide

 Do you need one more block?
 Or do you want to invent a new action?

-The plain white blocks can be used as a wildcard to perform any action... or invent a new action!
+The plain white blocks can be used as a wild card to perform any action... or invent a new action!

 Objects or obstacles